 Last step: Time the release perfectly

-ZenTrade has been 95% completed for awhile.
-The decision to wait and release it this week is very deliberate.
+ZenTrade was 95% completed for awhile.
+The decision to wait and release it when we did was very deliberate.

-The last 2 weeks of December is the best time to get into the trade-in and buy back game.
+The last two weeks of December is the best time to get into the trade-in and buy back game.